Since 2019, 53 scholarships distributed, $270K funds awarded, 14 CFP® Pros Minted, 5 passed the exam,

 How to Apply

-- Applications will be accepted on the CFP Board Center for Financial Planning Scholarship website.
+- Must not be a prior recipient of a CFP Board Center for Financial Planning scholarship;

 - Must be a U.S. Resident.

 - Must be from an underrepresented population within the financial planning profession in terms of gender, race, ethnicity, disability or sexual orientation;

 - In order to receive the award, must be enrolled in an undergraduate or certificate-level CFP Board Registered Program.
 Click here for a list of eligible programs.
 If not enrolled at the time of applying, scholarship awardees will have up to 3 months to enroll or forfeit the award;